ewalker823/Evapore/README.md

 15. To start another session, simply navigate to file->New Session
 16. To exit close the window or navigate to file->Exit
 17. Additional information is stored under the about tab

+Interpretation of Results:
+This program calculates results of your pores over the time range of the pore draining input to when the calculated diameter falls below 4 nm.

+The results file gives the following data:

+Average Pore Diameter (nm) - An average of all determined diameters over the range.
+Average Surface Area (M^2) - An average of all determined pore surface area measurments over the range.
+Average Specific surface Area (M^2/g) - Average surface area divided by the total mass lost over the range.
+Latent Slope (mol/s^2) - Slope of the free standing layer evaporation over the input free standing layer range.
+Latent Standard Deviation - Standard deviation of evaporation values over the input free standing layer range.
+Pore Draining (mol/s) - evaporation rate at which pore drainng starts, equal to the average evaporation rate of the standing layer minus three standard deviations.
+Start of Pore Draining (s) - Time point where Pore Draining intersects with the evaporation curve.
+Total Mass loss (g) - The total mass evaporated over the range.
+Total Void Volume (M^3) - Volume that was evaporated over the range.
+INST Filtered Diameters (nm) - Instant diameter calculated at each time point using the evaporation rate over the range. (cut off below 4nm)
+Average Evaporation rate (mol/s) - All Evaporation rate data averaged with a n = 11 Pore Percentage (%) - The Percentage of each pore in the sample.
+Each value corresponds to the Diameter (nm) results line.
+Mass loss (g) - The total mass evaporated at each Diameter (nm).
+Diameter (nm) - Diameters from 5nm to 300nm.
+Each recorded diameter in the program is grouped to these bins with a 2.5nm tolereance.
+Ex: 4nm = 5nm , 7.3 nm = 5nm.
+Variables - Values you input into the program.